Surrender and regrant: Conflict with Gaelic law

 The Gaelic derbfine elective kingship method in Gaelic law clashed with surrender and regrant, as male relations as distantly related as great-grandsons of a former chief or king were eligible to vote and to be elected to succeed as chief.
 Often, that meant that several dozen men were eligible to be elected clan chief.
 This inevitably led to problems since under the new policy, it was possible for those individuals to become tenants of their chiefly cousin who had adopted surrender and regrant.
 Often the latter had an elected tánaiste, or deputy chief, who was pushed aside as the next chief by the son of the chief under the system of primogeniture.
 That caused internal feuding, which was often exploited by English officials based in Dublin, seeking to limit a clan's power or to take some or all of its lands.

 That was a major cause of the ultimate failure in many cases of the policy of surrender and regrant.
 The tensions within clans and the new religious division between Catholics and Protestants from 1570, intrusions by grasping royal officials and the lack of royal protection from continuing raids by other clans that had not accepted the new system all made the policy frequently unworkable.
 Given the wars of 1595–1603, 1641–53 and 1689–91, few of the surviving clans emerged with their lands intact by 1700.
 In other cases, such as the Inchiquin dynasty, it clearly worked.
-It was an inclusive and imaginative attempt to stabilise the new Kingdom of Ireland and a tool for the English to destabilize and supplant Gaelic society, culture and customs with the an English one further weakening native Irish power.